 Now try it!

-Try what your learned here, and I would love to hear about your experience in my linkedin post.
+Try what your learned here, and I would love to hear about your experience in the comments section or on my linkedin post.
 If I missed anything, please let me know too!
 I would like to update this post as I discover more techniques.

 Also are you looking for a free solution to host your projects?
 I suggest taking a look at this post about how I found a way to host my Minecraft server for free!